-The overall shape and design of a falchion was influenced by the Persian shamshir and the sword wielded by medieval Turko-Mongol attackers on European borders.
+The overall shape and design of a falchion were influenced by the Persian shamshir and the sword wielded by medieval Turko-Mongol attackers on European borders.

 Because of such precision needed in wielding and piercing a misericorde into the victim’s body, it was nearly never used as a primary weapon of combat.

-The recorded use of misericorde dates from 12th century onwards.
+The first recorded use of misericorde dates from the 12th century onwards.

-A Szabla was a one-edge sword which was used in close combat during the later medieval period.
+A Szabla was a one-edge sword that was used in close combat during the later medieval period.